On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Sufficient conditions for RNN ISS and ISS

 \section{Sufficient conditions for RNN ISS and $\delta$ISS}

 In this Appendix, the sufficient conditions for the ISS and $\delta$ISS of the RNN architectures discussed in Section \ref{sec:RNN} are briefly reported.
 It is assumed that the input $u$ is unity-bounded, i.e. $\| u_k \|_\infty \leq 1$.
 This is a quite general assumption when working with RNN, and can be easily fulfilled by means of a normalization procedure, see e.g. \cite{bonassi2021stability}.
-Note that the following conditions are consistent with Proposition \ref{prop:stability}.
+In the following, being $A$ a matrix, $\| A \|_p$ is used to indicate its induced $p$-norm.
+Finally, let us remark that the following conditions are consistent with Proposition \ref{prop:stability}.